Murders of Chris Kyle and Chad Littlefield

-The murders of Chris Kyle and Chad Littlefield occurred on February 2, 2013, at a shooting range near Chalk Mountain, Texas.
-Kyle, who was a former Navy SEAL, and his friend Littlefield were walking down range to set up targets when Eddie Ray Routh opened fire and hit both of them.
-Routh was a 25-year-old Marine who had experienced post-traumatic stress disorder.
-The case attracted national attention due to Kyle's fame as author of a bestselling autobiography, American Sniper, published in 2012.
+On February 2, 2013, Christopher Scott Kyle (born April 8, 1974) and his friend Chad Hutson Littlefield (born February 11, 1977) were shot to death at a shooting range near Chalk Mountain, Texas, by Eddie Ray Routh.
+The two were walking down range to set up targets when Routh opened fire with two handguns and hit both of them.
+Routh, a former Marine who was 25 years old at the time, had post-traumatic stress disorder.
+The case attracted national attention due to Kyle's fame as the author of a bestselling autobiography, American Sniper, published in 2012.